AinoraZ/ENG-LT-Translator/README.md

 `pip install kivy`
 `pip install pyinstaller`
-`pyinstaller Trait.spec` or `pyinstaller Trait_single.spec`
+_If your are not running from project folder: Open Trait.spec or Trait_single.spec and input project location in pathex_ `pyinstaller Trait.spec` or `pyinstaller Trait_single.spec`
 _The single spec compiles to a onefile executable.
 There are some speed and memory drawbacks to this (For instance, translated words are saved only for one session)_